dingogap/03-JavaScript-Password-Generator/README.md

 It is a simple process that:
 1. gets the number of chacters to be used in the password
-2. gets the number & character sets to be used & flags them
+2. gets the number of character sets to be used & flags them
 3. generates a password of the required length using the specified character sets.

 #### Passwords Rules: